Houston Dog Parks

 Maxey Park community park, with 12 to 13 acres of parkland as a place for dogs, features a fenced-in space for the dogs to exercise off-leash.
 Amenities include doggie drinking fountains, separate areas for large and small dogs, a doggie shower, a waste disposal station, and benches throughout the space.

-Amenities include a large dog park with a human park next door, triple gated and fenced; pick up bags; large and small dog areas; water fountains; doggie cool-off shower; large shade trees; benches; information kiosk; porta-potty; and a small parking lot.
+Amenities include a large dog park with a human playground next door, triple gated and fenced; pick up bags; large and small dog areas; water fountains; doggie cool-off shower; large shade trees; benches; information kiosk; porta-potty; and a small parking lot.
 Open dawn to dusk.

 Millie Bush Bark Park